 These fall suncatchers are so unique!
 They will keep kids of all ages engaged and making beautiful patterns with all kinds of seeds.
 This is also a very low-cost activity, I just went to the grocery store and browsed the bulk aisle, a small amount goes a very long way.

 My daughter spent close to an hour making her pattern, which looks awesome!
-They also look beautiful taped up on a window.
+They also look beautiful taped up in a window.
 My son also loved this project and was very focused on carefully putting his seeds on the sticky paper, even though he didn’t make a complicated pattern it still turned out great!

 Make Your Own Fall suncatchers